 We are externally accredited.
 Do we need to submit an assessment report?

 Yes.
 Programs that are externally accredited must still submit an Annual Assessment Report.
-To use accreditation assessment materials, please submit a copy of the assessment requirements from the accreditation body and an example report to Assessment and Accreditation for review.
+To use accreditation assessment materials, please submit a copy of the assessment requirements from the accreditation body and an example report to Assessment for review.
 Please contact Kristin Nagy Catz, Director of Assessment for additional information and assistance.

 What is the process Assessment staff follow when there are changes to programs?